Season 3, Episode 96 2026-04-06 00:06:24

 Key Points

-• The Joseph Smith Translation of Exodus 7:3 clarifies that Pharaoh hardened his own heart, revealing the principle of personal agency.
+• The Joseph Smith Translation (JST) of Exodus 7:3 reveals that Pharaoh *chose* to harden his own heart, aligning with principles of free will and personal responsibility.

-• The discussion highlights the importance of individual choice in softening our hearts to the influence of the Spirit and the power of Jesus Christ.
+• Listeners are encouraged to exercise their personal agency to soften their hearts to the promptings of the Spirit and the softening power of Jesus Christ.

 May you and I take that as an example to understand and to hold the context that we get to choose whether our hearts may be softened by the power of Jesus Christ in our lives.